rafed/rafed.github.io/_pages/martial_arts/karate.md

 3. Uechi-Ryu
 4. Shorin-Ryu

-### Practise
+### practice

+A Karate practice place is called **Dojo**.
 There are two main aspects of Karate- **Kata** and **Kumite**. **Kata** literally means "shape" or "model."
 Basically, it is a formalized sequence of movements which represent various offensive and defensive postures.
 It can be performed alone or in groups.
 Check out this wonderful kid performing Kankudai!

 <div class="embed-responsive embed-responsive-16by9">
 	<iframe class="embed-responsive-item" src="https://www.youtube.com/embed/65QCHZDXKmA"></iframe>
 </div>

-The other aspect is Kumite.
-Literally, it means "meeting of hands."
+The other aspect Kumite literally means "meeting of hands."
 It is just the Japanese name for sparring.
 The introductory video contains an Olympic Kumite that you can watch.
 There are a lot of techniques used in Kumite.
 Unless you are really interested to know the name of techniques, you may skip the following.

 #### Kicks